dojo/docs/dojox/widget/Rotator.rst

 Waiting for Event Topic
 =======================

-The Rotator contains plumbing for bypassing automated transitioning implemented by subclasses such as the `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_.
+The Rotator contains plumbing for bypassing automated transitioning implemented by subclasses such as the :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>`.
 It allows you to specify per pane the name of a topic to listen for before continuing to the next pane.
-Visit the `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ page for a code example.
+Visit the :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>` page for a code example.

 ========
 See also
 ========

-* `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ extends this Rotator adding automatic transitioning.
+* :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>` extends this Rotator adding automatic transitioning.
-* `dojox.widget.rotator.Controller <dojox/widget/rotator/Controller>`_ manipulates a Rotator or AutoRotator.
+* :ref:`dojox.widget.rotator.Controller <dojox/widget/rotator/Controller>` manipulates a Rotator or AutoRotator.
-* `dojox.widget.rotator.Fade <dojox/widget/rotator/Fade>`_ is a fade and crossfade transition for the Rotator.
+* :ref:`dojox.widget.rotator.Fade <dojox/widget/rotator/Fade>` is a fade and crossfade transition for the Rotator.
-* `dojox.widget.rotator.Pan <dojox/widget/rotator/Pan>`_ is a pan and continuous pan transition for the Rotator.
+* :ref:`dojox.widget.rotator.Pan <dojox/widget/rotator/Pan>` is a pan and continuous pan transition for the Rotator.
-* `dojox.widget.rotator.Slide <dojox/widget/rotator/Slide>`_ is a sliding transition for the Rotator.
+* :ref:`dojox.widget.rotator.Slide <dojox/widget/rotator/Slide>` is a sliding transition for the Rotator.
-* `dojox.widget.rotator.Wipe <dojox/widget/rotator/Wipe>`_ is a wiping transition for the Rotator.
+* :ref:`dojox.widget.rotator.Wipe <dojox/widget/rotator/Wipe>` is a wiping transition for the Rotator.